-The '880 patent never should have issued.
-Claim 2 covers a pharmaceutical composition comprising an anti-C5 antibody having the sequence of the heavy and light chains of the antibody known as eculizumab.
+The '149 patent never should have issued.
+Its sole claim covers, as a composition of matter, the heavy and light chains of the antibody known as eculizumab.
 Years before 2007, eculizumab was known as an anti-C5 antibody that was an effective treatment for the debilitating condition called paroxysmal nocturnal hemoglobinuria ("PNH").
 And despite Alexion's recent efforts to argue that the scientific community did not know the amino acid sequence of eculizumab before the March 15, 2007 priority date, the sequence was in fact available to researchers long before that date.
-Several prior art publications disclose outright the exact sequence of eculizumab by providing a simple roadmap for its assembly, rendering the claimed sequence anticipated and obvious.
-The antibody sequence was also inherently anticipated by published Alexion patent applications and clinical trials using eculizumab.
-The uninventive formulation limitations added to claims 1 and 3 add nothing of patentable significance.
+Several prior art publications disclose outright the exact sequence of eculizumab by providing a simple roadmap for its assembly, rendering the claim anticipated and obvious.
+The claim was also inherently anticipated by published Alexion patent applications and clinical trials using eculizumab.

 Arguments similar (but not identical) to those presented here were the basis of a previous IPR pursued by Amgen, Inc., which was instituted.
 That IPR never reached a final written decision because the parties settled and the IPR was terminated.
-As explained below, IPR should again be instituted against the '880 patent to prevent Alexion from asserting the patent to an antibody sequence that was firmly in the public domain long before Alexion filed its patent application.
+As explained below, IPR should again be instituted against the '149 patent to prevent Alexion from asserting the patent to an antibody sequence that was firmly in the public domain long before Alexion filed its patent application.